Installing using Docker (Classic on Windows)

 1. Create a new folder and name it DSServerDocker.

-2. Download the ZIP file from the online store (DS-0110-XB.zip) that contains all the required files for your private DS Server installation and copy it into the created folder DSServerDocker.
+2. Download the ZIP file from the online store (DS-0400-XB.zip).
+This file contains all the necessary files for your private DS Server installation.
+After unzipping the folder, you will find two folders:

 # https://hub.docker.com/_/microsoft-windows-servercore